MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ---
 # Get started with WebView2 in Win32 apps

 In this article, get started creating your first WebView2 app in Win32.
 Learn about the main features of [WebView2](https://developer.microsoft.com/microsoft-edge/webview2).
-For more information about individual WebView2 APIs, navigate to [API reference](/microsoft-edge/webview2/reference/win32).
+For more information about individual WebView2 APIs, see [Reference (WebView2 Win32 C++)](/microsoft-edge/webview2/reference/win32).

-> [!NOTE]
-> This tutorial refers to WebView2 samples.
-To view or copy sample code, navigate to [WebView2 Sample Code](https://github.com/MicrosoftEdge/WebView2Samples).
+This tutorial refers to WebView2 samples.
+To view or copy sample code, see the [WebView2 Samples](https://github.com/MicrosoftEdge/WebView2Samples) repo.

 <!-- ====================================================================== -->
 ## Step 0 - Prerequisites